-My contention in this chapter is that only in CSD a fully radical, "Schumpeterian", Schumpeter emerges.
+My contention in this paper is that only in CSD a fully radical, "Schumpeterian", Schumpeter emerges7.
 In the book, competition replaces cycles and takes center stage as the key process guiding economic evolution.
-Creative destruction, the kernel of competition, is presented as an open-ended process filled with turbulence, instability and uncertainty.
-Equilibrium is finally removed from the framework and perfect competition is totally thrown away, and labelled as basically inefficient (if it ever came to exist).
-Bigness, when subjected to
+Creative destruction, the kernel of competition, is presented as an open-ended process filled with turbulence, instability, and uncertainty.
+Equilibrium is finally removed from the framework and perfect competition is totally thrown away and labelled as basically inefficient (if it ever came to exist).
+Bigness, when subjected to competition by means of innovation, is efficient.
+Coupled with growth, it provides a win-win solution for capitalists, workers, shareholders, consumers and fiscal revenues.
+"Monopolistic practices" (dominating firms, oligopolistic market structures, price fixing, mark-up manipulation, market niches' creation, as well as planned idle capacity) are understood as competitive business strategies rather than oligopolistic inefficiencies.
+Super-profits are the seeds of super-investments and job creation.
+Unemployment and idle capacity are the norms (again: equilibrium is gone).
+Capitalism is neither "harmonious", it's filled with conflicts, nor bound to economic collapse.
+It's a victim of its own success due to institutional entropy8.